-2Figure 2-14 Intercomparison of ESA Cloud_cci cloud top products with CM-SAF CLAAS-3: Cloud Top Temperature (CTT), Cloud Top Height (CTH), Cloud Top Pressure (CTP).
+Figure 2-14 Intercomparison of ESA Cloud_cci cloud top products with CM-SAF CLAAS-3: Cloud Top Temperature (CTT), Cloud Top Height (CTH), Cloud Top Pressure (CTP).
 Top row: Cloud_cci+ products, middle row: CLAAS-3 products and third row: difference between the datasets.

-The scatter plots in show the relation of Cloud_cci and CLAAS-3 cloud top parameters.
+The scatter plots in Figure 2-15 show the relation of Cloud_cci and CLAAS-3 cloud top parameters.
 The black solid line is the 1:1 line and the blue solid line is the linear regression.
 The scatter plots also show the underestimation of Cloud_cci cloud tops even though the correlation coefficient of the cloud top variables are relatively high above 0.8.
+Overall the CTP correlation is highest with 0.84, followed by CTH and CTT with 0.82.